 Shantell Martin’s black-and-white line drawings are intensely personal, intuitive, and open to interpretation—they can be seen as maps drawn from her own playfully inquisitive mind.
 But what draws her to NFTs and the crypto space is that the rules are largely unwritten and there isn’t a map or a guide.
 She sees the possibility in all of it and is an advocate for artists not just to make work, but to actively experiment with the business of being an artist.

 Over the years, Martin has become widely known for her intimate sketches, large-scale installations, and collaborative performances in both commercial and traditional art settings.
-Right now, you can find her work on view as part of her first retrospective at the New Britain Museum of American Art
+Right now, you can find her work on view as part of her first retrospective at the New Britain Museum of American Art, but also on the shelves and even walls of the Whitney Museum gift shop.

 We talked to the artist about how she’s approaching NFTs, the importance of collaboration, and what the traditional art world can learn from the NFT space.